A General Deep Learning Framework for Wireless Resource Allocation under Discrete Constraints: Case Study 1: Joint UE-AP Association and Beamforming in CF Systems

-For comparison, we provide the simulation results of the following benchmarks, including DL-based approaches and model-based approaches.
-The DL-based approaches include: \begin{itemize}[left=0pt] \item \textbf{Straight-Through-Estimator (STE): }This method employs an ENGNN to output discrete UE–AP association variables and continuous beamforming variables in parallel~\cite{PilotGNN}.
+For comparison, we provide the simulation results of the following benchmarks, including DL-based approaches and model-based approaches: \begin{itemize}[left=0pt] \item \textbf{Straight-Through-Estimator (STE): }This method employs an ENGNN to output discrete UE–AP association variables and continuous beamforming variables in parallel~\cite{PilotGNN}.
 The discrete association variables are handled by STE.
 To satisfy the association constraints in~\eqref{equ6}, we deactivate extra links of those overloaded APs during the inference stage. \item\textbf{Gumbel-Softmax: }This approach also utilizes an ENGNN to generate association and beamforming variables in parallel~\cite{11021397}.
 It further incorporates the Gumbel-Softmax reparameterization technique to approximate discrete sampling with differentiable operations~\cite{Gsoftmax}.
-Extra links to overloaded APs are deactivated during inference to satisfy the constraints in~\eqref{equ6}. \end{itemize} We also consider the following model-based approaches: \begin{itemize}[left=0pt] \item \textbf{Greedy+WMMSE}: This approach first determines the UE-AP association via a greedy method~\cite{Heuristic}.
+Extra links to overloaded APs are deactivated during inference to satisfy the constraints in~\eqref{equ6}. \item\textbf{SGNN: }To capture the non-SPSD property, this method utilizes a sequence of GNNs to learn the UE-AP association ~\cite{LSJWideband}.
+The zero-gradient issue is tackled via softmax approximation.
+Extra links to overloaded APs are deactivated during inference to satisfy the constraints in~\eqref{equ6}. \item \textbf{Greedy+WMMSE}: This approach first determines the UE-AP association via a greedy method~\cite{Heuristic}.
 When a UE is accessed, it is served by $L_{\max}$ APs with the largest channel gains.
 If the selected AP already has $K_{\max}$ serving users, then the UE will be associated with the AP with next strongest channel gain.
 Given the association variable, the beamforming is designed by the the WMMSE algorithm \cite{WMMSE}, with the maximum number of iterations set to $50$ to ensure convergence.

 \item \textbf{Greedy+P-RZF}: This method includes greedy-based UE-AP association and the partial regularized zero-forcing \cite{PRZF} beamforming. \end{itemize}